elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-different-types-of-selection-and-how-do-they-affect-allele-frequencies-in-a-population.md

 url: /learn/psychology/questions/what-are-the-different-types-of-selection-and-how-do-they-affect-allele-frequencies-in-a-population
 score: -1.0
 related_article1:
-    id: 166394
+    id: 166386
     title: >-
-        How do vertebrate organ systems interact to influence animal behavior?
+        Define adaptation and provide examples of behavioral adaptations in animals.
     subject: Psychology
-    url: /learn/psychology/questions/how-do-vertebrate-organ-systems-interact-to-influence-animal-behavior
+    url: /learn/psychology/questions/define-adaptation-and-provide-examples-of-behavioral-adaptations-in-animals
 related_article2:
-    id: 166384
+    id: 166381
     title: >-
-        Explain the relationship between phenotype and genotype and their influence on behavior.
+        What are the different types of learning, and how do they impact animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-relationship-between-phenotype-and-genotype-and-their-influence-on-behavior
+    url: /learn/psychology/questions/what-are-the-different-types-of-learning-and-how-do-they-impact-animal-behavior
 related_article3:
-    id: 166388
+    id: 166381
     title: >-
-        How do phylogenetic trees help in understanding evolutionary relationships among species?
+        What are the different types of learning, and how do they impact animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships-among-species
+    url: /learn/psychology/questions/what-are-the-different-types-of-learning-and-how-do-they-impact-animal-behavior
 related_article4:
-    id: 166379
+    id: 166394
     title: >-
-        Why is it important to distinguish between proximate and ultimate causes in behavioral studies?
+        How do vertebrate organ systems interact to influence animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-it-important-to-distinguish-between-proximate-and-ultimate-causes-in-behavioral-studies
+    url: /learn/psychology/questions/how-do-vertebrate-organ-systems-interact-to-influence-animal-behavior
 related_article5:
-    id: 166387
+    id: 166394
     title: >-
-        What is heritability, and how is it studied in behavioral traits?
+        How do vertebrate organ systems interact to influence animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-heritability-and-how-is-it-studied-in-behavioral-traits
+    url: /learn/psychology/questions/how-do-vertebrate-organ-systems-interact-to-influence-animal-behavior
 ---

 &nbsp;